West Virginia factory is center stage in supply chain crisis, showing economy’s strains

 That’s ironic, given Sogefi’s own difficulties filling open positions.
 A recent job fair in Kentucky drew only two applicants, said Jeremy Dalton, the plant’s human resources manager.
 Before the pandemic, a job posting on Indeed.com might draw 100 resumes.
 Today, it’s lucky to get five.

 Thomas worries that extra federal unemployment benefits are discouraging people from returning to factory jobs.
-By his calculation, Sogefi would need to pay an hourly wage of $23.50 to rival what some West Virginians can earn without working.
+By his calculation, Sogefi would have needed to pay an hourly wage of $23.50 to rival what some West Virginians could earn without working last year when Washington was providing an extra $600 in weekly jobless aid on top of state benefits.
 At the height of the pandemic, he increased hourly pay by $5 to reward workers who stayed on the line.

-Now, along with paid family and medical leave, the pandemic jobless aid makes his $12.75 starting wage unattractive.
+Now, along with paid family and medical leave, the current $300 per week extra in federal jobless aid makes his $12.75 starting wage, set to rise to $15 on July 2, unattractive.

 “These two things will destroy manufacturing in the United States,” he said.